doomjoshuaboy/CVS-Redux/README.md

 ; Motif to use.
 Motifs are themes that define the look and feel of Ikemen GO.
 Motif               = data/cvsr/system.def
 ```

+9. Lastly load up ikemengo and it should be good to go.